 Because the Ajijic/Lake Chapala area is located in the interior of Mexico, foreigners can obtain direct outright ownership of property by deed (escritura) and have his or her own name on the title, and can even name beneficiaries (spouse, parent or offspring).

 The property will not be confiscated by the Mexican government.
-Under the NAFTA agreement, Mexico may not directly or indirectly expropriate property except for a public purpose.
+Under the USMCA agreement, Mexico may not directly or indirectly expropriate property except for a public purpose.
 If it became necessary to expropriate, swift and fair market compensation must be paid, with any accrued interest.

 Since 1989, direct foreign real estate ownership is possible in all but the “Restricted Zones.”